PabloSegMar/neobank-api/README.md

-# neobank-api
-A robust Fintech REST API built with Spring Boot 3 and Docker.
-Features secure JWT authentication, ACID transaction management, and MySQL persistence
 # NeoBank API

 A production-ready Banking REST API simulation built with **Java 17** and **Spring Boot 3**.

 This project demonstrates the implementation of a secure, scalable financial backend.
-It focuses on data integrity, handling complex SQL relationships, and ensuring precision in financial calculations using `BigDecimal` and strict ACID compliance.
+It focuses on data integrity, handling complex SQL relationships, and ensuring precision in financial calculations using `BigDecimal` with strict ACID compliance.

 ## Tech Stack